 Queller explains that "our skin is naturally acidic, but that can change after cleansing due to the alkaline nature of soap.
 When this happens, your skin needs to work overtime to return to its normal levels (and that may result in oil), but using a toner can help restore this balance quickly.
 It also removes chlorine and minerals present in tap water."

 That's where the anti-aging benefits come in.
 Specifically, "toners can help close pores and tighten cell gaps after cleansing, thus reducing the penetration of impurities and environmental contaminants into the skin.
-They also shrink pores.
+They also decrease the appearance of pores.
 Applying a small amount of toner to a soft cotton ball and gently blotting your face with it will remove oil and give the appearance of smaller pores.
 Some toners moisturize the skin and some toners are humectants (contain hyaluronic acid), which means they help to bind moisture to the skin."

 This creates a foundation for softer, smoother, firmer, and healthier skin.